AntonioFasano/SienaR/README.md

 _Note_:  `<-`  just means `=`.
 If you don't like this convention, use the latter symbol.

-`sid` is a variable name you choose to assign the ID value.
+`sid` is just any variable name you choose to assign the ESSE3 sitting ID value.
-You can use this variable when giving a committee to the exam sitting, with:
+You can, then,  use this variable when giving a committee to the exam sitting, with:

     addCommittee(
        course = "Financial Engineering",